mandele1999/fashion-retail-sales/README.md

 - **Tableau** (if dashboard is BI-focused)

 Key features:
-- Filter by item, date, payment method
+- Filter by item, date, and payment method
+- View:
-- View sales trends and top products
+  - Sales trends and top-performing products
+  - Customer segmentation results and spend profiles
+  - Preferred payment methods
+- Support business questions like:
+  - _Which items drive the most revenue?_
+  - _Which customer segments spend more?_
-- Compare purchase behavior across time
+  - _What’s the seasonal purchase trend?_
 ---

 ## Installation